ArupBharali/LearningProject/questions.md

 🚀 Promise.all (Fails Fast)
 Runs multiple promises in parallel.

-If ANY promise fails, it immediately rejects, stopping execution.
+If unknown promise fails, it immediately rejects, stopping execution.

 Only returns resolved values if all promises succeed.